PalamaraLab/FastSMC/README.md

 ## Running FastSMC

 You can run FastSMC as a C++ compiled executable or using Python (see below for examples).

-This document is not intended as an extensive guide, a more detailed user manual is under development, data and annotations from the FastSMC paper can be found [here](https://palamaralab.github.io/data/FastSMC).

 ### Detailed command line options
 See ASMC's documentation for parameters related to the validation step.
 Additional parameters related to the identification step are listed below.
 Default parameters values will be modified in the future.